biicode/docs/examples/google-test-tutorial.rst

    :linenos:

 Notice the tag comment ``// bii:#dependencies(+ test_factorial1.cpp test_factorial2.cpp)`` in the main file.
 This is telling biicode that the main file depends on those test files.
-You can read more about dependeny tag :ref:`here <bii_dependencies_tag>`.
+You can read more about dependeny tags :ref:`here <bii_dependencies_tag>`.

 Now when we execute ``bii cpp:run`` we obtain exactly the same output: